📊AP Statistics Review

 Teacher Feedback

-Your response in part 2a is strong, and shows a clear understanding of what a confidence level represents.
-In part 2b, you give the correct answer (“no”) with a correct reason (“50% is contained in the interval”), but you lose me a bit with your last sentence.
-In theory, we could get any proportion in a sample of 300 residents just by random chance alone.
-A more direct statement may be something like “this means that 50% is a plausible value for the proportion of all adults who would say yes, and we therefore do not have statistical evidence that the proportion is greater”
+Your response in part 2a is strong and shows a clear understanding of what a confidence level represents.
+In part 2b, you give the correct answer (“no”) with a correct reason (“50% is contained in the interval”), but the last sentence is a little off.
+A more direct statement would be: “This means that 50% is a plausible value for the proportion of all residents who would say yes, so we do not have statistical evidence that the proportion is greater than or equal to 50%.”

 Your response in part 3 is on the money - the approximately normal sampling distribution is why we check that condition!